aelzenaar/ncea-notes/README.md

  * Assorted other scholarship worksheets: some have already been amalgamated into the calculus notes, others have not.

 **In progress:**
- * Notes on the two linear algebra standards (systems of equations and linear programming).
  * Geometry notes (similar in style to _Solutions_ for scholarship students, and may be from L1 upwards).
 In the meantime, I highly recommend
    Lang and Murrow's book _Geometry: A High School Course_ (published by Springer) --- the first edition is available in the University of
    Auckland library at 516 L27 (or online).
  * Replacement scholarship notes and exams.
 The notes themselves are already part of the more general L3 material, and I have written one replacement exam.

 I am not intending to write any material on the L3 path analysis standard.
+Some graph theory is in the general skills.

 ## Physics
 ### Level Two